-A. Is the firm name "Workers' Compensation Relief Center" consistent with rule 1-400?
+I. Is the firm name "Workers' Compensation Relief Center" consistent with rule 1-400?

-Attorneys in private practices may use "trade names" to describe their law firms and practices so long as they do not violate the specific restrictions set forth in Rule 1-400.
-(California State Bar Formal Opn.
+Attorneys in private practices may use "trade names" to describe their law firms and practices so long as they do not violate the specific restrictions set forth in rule 1-400.
+(Cal.
+State Bar Formal Opn.
 No. 1982-66.)
 A trade name violates rule 1-400 if any of the following three tests is satisfied: [1] the name implies that the firm is publicly supported; [2] the name is deceptive with respect to the identity of the members of the firm who are performing legal services; [3] the name is misleading as to the types of services being offered.
-(California Practice Guide: Professional Responsibility, Chap.
-2:132, p.
-2-25 (The Rutter Group Rev. #1 2000); Final Report and Recommendation of the Special Committee on Lawyer Advertising and Solicitation, November 1978 (at pp.25-26).)
+Final Report and Recommendation of the Special Committee on Lawyer Advertising and Solicitation, November 1978 (at pp. 25-26).)

-Here, the trade name "W orkers' Compensation Relief Center" violates rule 1-400 under two of those three tests.
+Here, the trade name "Workers' Compensation Relief Center" appears to violate rule 1-400(D) under two of those three tests.
 Under the first test, the trade name could easily mislead potential clients into believing that the firm is an official governmental office connected with state agencies or departments such as the Division of Workers' Compensation or the Workers' Compensation Appeal Board.
-(Labor Code, §§ 50, 55, 56, 110.)
-Further, under the third test setout above, the firm name is misleading as to the type of services being offered.
-A prospective client could reasonably believe the office actually grants "relief" by awarding benefits, rather than merely offering legal representation in seeking benefits.
+(Lab.
+Code, §§ 50, 55, 56, 110.)
+Further, under the third test set out above, the firm name appears misleading as to the type of services being offered.
+A prospective client could reasonably believe the office actually grants "relief" by awarding benefits, a function generally performed only by governmental entities, rather than merely offering legal representation in seeking benefits.
 Our conclusion comports with opinions from other jurisdictions.
 (See Mezrano v.
-Alabama State Bar 434 So.
-2d 732 (Ala.1983) [use of "University Legal Center" by a firm located on University Boulevard near the University of Alabama improperly suggests a formal relationship with the university]; Ohio Comm. on Grievances Disc.
+Alabama State Bar (Ala.1983) 434 So.
+2d 732 [use of "University Legal Center" by a firm located on University Boulevard near the University of Alabama improperly suggests a formal relationship with the university]; Ohio Comm. on Grievances Disc.
 Op.
-91-004 (2-8-91) ("Debt Relief Clinic" is misleading.)
+91-004 (2-8-91) ("Debt Relief Clinic" is misleading).)
+Unless each of the firm's communications subject to Rule 1-400 clarifies that the firm is not a governmental entity that grants benefits (see below concerning disclaimers), the particular trade name "Workers' Compensation Relief Center" would violate rule 1-400.

-We also believe that the trade name "Worker's Compensation Relief Center" would trigger Standard 6's presumption that Rule 1-400 has been violated.
+We also believe that the trade name "Worker's Compensation Relief Center" would trigger Standard 6's presumption that rule 1-400 has been violated.
 The trade name implies a relationship between the firm's private practice and a governmental agency or instrumentality or a public or non-profit legal services organization.
-Standard 6's presumption is rebuttable, however, so White may be able to rebut the presumption that his proposed trade name violates Rule 1-400.
-One way in which White can do so may be found in Comment 1 to American Bar Association Model Rule 7.5.
-(See State Compensation Insurance Fund v.
-WPS, Inc. (1999) 70 Cal.App.4th 644, 655-656 [82 Cal.Rptr.2d 799] [the ABA Model Rules of Professional Conduct may provide guidance to California lawyers where there is no direct California authority and they do not conflict with California policy].)
-The commentary to Model Rule 7.5 states, "[i]f a private firm uses a trade name that includes a geographical name such as 'Springfield Legal Clinic,' an express disclaimer that it is not a public legal aid agency may be required to avoid a misleading implication."
+Standard 6's presumption is rebuttable, however, so White may be able to rebut the presumption that his proposed trade name violates rule 1-400.
+One way in which White can do so may be found in Comment 1 to American Bar Association Model Rule 7.5.2 The commentary to Model Rule 7.5 states, "[i]f a private firm uses a trade name that includes a geographical name such as 'Springfield Legal Clinic,' an express disclaimer that it is not a public legal aid agency may be required to avoid a misleading implication."
 White, therefore, can rebut Standard 6's presumption by including a prominent express disclaimer in his communications, such as by adding the words "A Private Law Firm" after his proposed trade name.
 That would ensure that potential clients could not reasonably view his firm as an official governmental entity or non-profit organization.
-White may also be able to rebut Standard 6's presumption in other ways. "
+White may also be able to rebut Standard 6's presumption in other ways.3